-StandWithUs has been fighting antisemitism and antizionism since its inception in 2001, and we recognize that now it is more important than ever to challenge Jew hatred.
+StandWithUs has been fighting antisemitism and antizionism since its inception in 2001, and we recognize that now it is more important than ever to challenge anti-Jewish bigotry.
 For this reason, we opened the StandWithUs Center for Combating Antisemitism (CCA), a division exclusively dedicated to addressing the continued rise of antisemitism within the culture and around the globe.
 The CCA employs new strategies focused on aggressively confronting “the world’s oldest hatred,” including through legal means.
 The CCA works closely with our internal legal department, The StandWithUs Saidoff Legal Department, which was created to combat the bullying of pro-Israel students and community members.
 The legal department works in collaboration with over 200 pro bono attorneys across the country.
 Since the inception of the legal department, our pro bono attorneys have dealt with over 1000 different incidents.
 Our publication entitled Know Your Rights, helps students of all backgrounds understand their legal rights on campuses.

 The mission of the CCA—the reason it exists—is to meet, head-on, the threat posed by the disturbing rise of antisemitism around the globe and across the political spectrum.
 We hope to collaborate with other organizations of like mind as we engage society, including on campuses and communities, with the tools to effectively implement our IDEA to Identify, Define, Expose and take Action against the world’s oldest hatred.

 The CCA fulfills its mission through two distinct approaches: Education and Action.